jorge2393/papaya-demo/README.md

 ## User Flow

-This repo is designed to be read and understood by clients.
-It demonstrates a complete, production-style flow using Crossmint and Rain.

 ### 0) Auth and Wallet Creation
 - User logs in with email and verifies with OTP 1.